mr-calvert/config-nvim/setup_notes.md

 * python
 * Give some love to the key bindings.
 I like [leader][functional area][specific function] as a pattern.
 Testing under [leader]t is ok, but there's a bunch of cruft rn. [leader]s is good. gr? for LSP stuff makes no sense.
-* For the go-lang config, where the heck is delve coming from??
+* `delve` = go-lang debugger is currently installed via mason in `~/.config/nvim/lua/kickstart/plugins/debug.lua`, try to remove it and install via homebrew

 # Setup by topic/language
 ## Initial installation